imanassypov/ansible-git-dnac/README.md

 - for each template, adds commit message to template summary:comments section
 - for each templates, adds comment section with the file last diff to template payload

+For demonstration purposes, the following sample public git repo of templates was used as a reference: https://github.com/imanassypov/dnac_git_templates

+Once a change to the git repo is detected and playbook is run, the changes from the repo will get synchronized to the referenced DNAC instance

 ## Tested with
 ```
 python --version